Visual perception is an essential skill that should be developed during the early years of a child’s life.

 Place a set of 5 or 6 shapes on a table in a line.
 Cover half of each shape at the same time by placing a sheet of paper or cloth over them.
 Ask your child to name the shape.

-I hope you enjoyed these ideas for developing your child’s visual perception.
-There are many different games that can be played and these ideas will hopefully inspire you to make up your own games too.
+I hope you’ve enjoyed these ideas for developing your child’s visual perception.
+There are many different games you can play, and hopefully these ideas will inspire you to create your own as well.

 Here are a few ideas for further developing visual memory.